 - Employment or subsequent academic pursuits of graduates;

 - Publications of current students and recent graduates;

 - How faculty, staff, and students were included in the self-study;

 - The integrity of the data included.

 Where appropriate, input of others deemed to be relevant may be included in the self-study brief.
 For example, input from graduates of the program, professionals, industry representatives, and employers may be included.
-The Vice-Provost (Academic Programs and Students), or his/her delegate, will review and approve the self-study report for undergraduate programs undergoing cyclical review.
+The Vice-Provost (Academic Programs), or his/her delegate, will review and approve the self-study report for undergraduate programs undergoing cyclical review.